michimussato/OpenStudioLandscapes/README.md

 ## Brief

-Setup and launch custom production environments with Render Farm, Production Tracking, Automation and more - your 3D Animation and VFX Pipeline backbone - with ease, independence and scalability!
+Setup and launch custom production environments with render farm, production tracking, automation and more - your 3D Animation and VFX pipeline backbone - with ease, independence and scalability!
 The way YOU want it!